-Minerva Access is the University of Melbourne's institutional repository and makes our research outputs publicly availablecontains research output from University of Melbourne staff and students, includes theses and research publications.
+Minerva Access is the University of Melbourne's institutional repository and makes our research outputs publicly available.
+It contains a wide range of outputs from University of Melbourne staff and students, including theses and research publications.

 Seeking advice on how to upload your research to Minerva Access?
 The following pages contain information and guidance for depositing your research: